MFMdeRooij/CRISPRscreen/README.md

   - To summarize the CRISPR screen hits for multiple cell lines, you can use the OncoPrint.R script (R).

 RNAseq:
 - To look at gene expression of your CRISPR targets, you can download RNAseq data from most cell lines from the NCBI-SRA database, and analyze it with GeneExpressionRNAseqHisat2.R and the Bash files.
 Because this script uses various Linux apps, it does not work on Windows (R/Linux).
 With the sorted bam files you can also view the read mapping in IGV viewer (e.g. to look at mutations, differential splicing between cell lines, or check CRISPR induced deletions).
-From the generated count tables you can perform differential expression, make gene level bar/pca plots, or gene family pie plots (R).
+From the generated count tables you can perform differential expression, gene set enrichment analysis, make gene level bar/PCA plots, or gene family pie plots (R).
 You can also look at (predicted) cell-cell interactions between different cell types or autocrine factors.
 Furthermore, you can look at differential splicing of a particular gene.

 SangerSeq:
 - After performing the CRISPR screen, you might validate the hits.
 With the Sanger script, you can analyze your Sanger sequences from your CRISPRguide cloning in a few seconds.
 Apart from Anaconda3, you need to install the Biopython package (Python).